The PhD program is designed to prepare students for college and university teaching, museum work, and other research positions

 Comprehensive Examinations

-Upon the completion of all coursework and language requirements, PhD students must secure the participation of a supervisor with whom they will discuss plans for the comprehensive examinations.
+Upon the completion of all coursework and language requirements, PhD students must discuss plans for the comprehensive examinations with their supervisor.
 PhD students are required to take the comprehensive examination within one and a half years (or two and a half years in the case of direct-entry PhD students).
-The examinations will be scheduled by the Director of Graduate Studies, during the academic year, from September to April.
+The examinations will be scheduled by the Graduate Office, during the academic year, from September to April.
 If a student fails the comprehensive examinations, one further attempt is allowed, no more than three months later.
 A second failure results in the immediate removal of the student from the program.

-The Department of Art History runs a Comprehensive Examination roundtable each year.
+The Department of Art History runs a Comprehensive Examination workshop each year, usually in April.

 Examination Procedure

-At the beginning of the study period, the PhD student will meet with the Examination Committee (made up of at least three members of the department—one of whom will be the prospective dissertation supervisor (see SGS Supervision Guidelines for Students).
+At the beginning of the study period, the PhD student will meet with the Examination Committee (made up of the supervisor plus at least two other members of the department (see SGS Supervision Guidelines for Students).
 The committee will define the areas of the examination, the length of study, and such readings and special topics as deemed to be appropriate.
 The Examination Committee will meet prior to the examination in order to discuss and agree upon the written questions to be submitted to the student.

-1. The general area is tested in the Department.
+- The general area is tested in the Department.
 The student receives two sets of three questions and is required to answer one from each set.
-The exam duration is 6 hours.
+The exam duration is six hours plus a one-hour break.
+This is a closed-book exam.

-2. The dissertation area is a take-home exam.
+- The dissertation area is tested in a take-home exam.
 The student receives three questions for this examination, answers one of them, and returns it to the Department within 72 hours.
+This is an open book exam.

-3. The oral examination for both components of the comprehensive examination (general and dissertation area) is normally scheduled three or four days after the take-home part is completed.
+- The oral examination of both the general and dissertation area is normally scheduled three or four days after the take-home part is completed.
 The examination is normally 2 hours in length.

 The examination is reported as pass or fail.
-A member of the Examination Committee will discuss with the student the results of the examination and provide advice.
+The supervisor will discuss with the student the results of the examination and provide advice for next steps.

 Areas of Coverage